eurobios-mews-labs/pasts/README.md

-# Toolbox for Time Series
+# Python AnalySis for Time Series

 This package aims to structure the way time series analysis and forecasting is done.